What are the booking/cancellation policies?

 Full refunds are available more than 30 days from the scheduled trip.
 Under 30 days, a 50% refund will be honored.
 Cancellations within 24 hours and no-shows will receive no refund.
 We try to be accommodating, so if you know you will be a little late please call us as soon as possible and let us know and we will do our best to accommodate you.

 We definitely don’t want to cancel your trip.
 However, sometimes things out of our control such as weather conditions or mechanical issues can require us to cancel a trip.
 If this happens we will let you know as soon as possible and offer either a full refund or a rebooking on a different day.

-All destinations, wildlife sightings, etc. are dependent on the weather and mother nature and are not guaranteed.
+All destinations, wildlife sightings, fishing catches, etc. are dependent on the weather and mother nature and are not guaranteed.

 What are the taxes/fees?

 We charge a 7% sales tax (City and Borough) for all sales, and a $3.50/person City of Seward Harbor passenger fee.
 For trips into areas managed by the Alaska State Park System, $3 per passenger for watercraft tours or $4 per passenger for water taxi service is also charged.

 Missing Lynx is located in the Seward Small Boat Harbor, slip M-3, in the “uplands area” on the very south side of the harbor by the entrance to the harbor.
 Look for the blue signs for M, N, O, and P floats and the Seward Mariner's Memorial.
 Parking is available for $10 per day in this area from the credit card kiosks (free in winter).
 We pride ourselves in having the best slip in the harbor…we are the first boat down the ramp!
 If you have a lot of gear, etc., let us know; we have a dock cart available for use.

 Do you offer online booking?